 The problem was that there was no ‘way in’ as there had been with Robin Hood: a clue handed to me by elderly residents I had met at Hood Hill in South Yorkshire, who told me of the tradition of a mythical association and meaning of the name of the hill.
 That was what had triggered my interest in tackling Robin Hood rather than and before King Arthur.
 Mythology had been no more than a minor interest tied up with curiosity about place-names in the Pennine South Yorkshire area where I grew up and returned to live.
 Part of a roots-tracing exercise.
 I had no interest in King Arthur; there being no trace in the landscape as there is for Robin Hood, and Arthur being a seeming early-medieval fancy emblematic of knighthood — all that tedious chivalric romance.
 In the wake of the results re Robin Hood, it did occur to me to begin an examination; not least because just as the medieval outlaw aspect of Robin Hood turned out to be veneer, so too might well be the courtly trappings of Arthur.
 Even so, I put off delving for fear of drawing a blank and fruitlessly spending time better employed on more important projects.
 Only after some updating of the Robin Hood text in 2015 did I start a provisional dig, though more as a distraction than a concerted effort.
 It was quite a surprise, then, when a derivation cracking open the whole conundrum presented itself almost immediately, leaving only the albeit not un-tricky task of tying everything together into a coherent account without loose ends.
 I might have guessed, though, that the reason for the etymological impasse had been a myopic focus on a Welsh language root, on the generally held assumption that King Arthur was the leader / figurehead / deity of the ancient Britons; and that, as with Robin Hood, the solution lay in the earlier ‘Celtic’ language of ancient Britain — that is, Gaelic.

-The attempt long ago at a faux genealogy of British kings actually points up that King Arthur was no historical figure.
+The attempt long ago at a faux genealogy of ancient British kings — the 1136 cobbling togethet by Geoffrey of Monmouth of history, traditional narratives (legends) and his own imagination — points up that King Arthur was no historical figure.
 As ever with mythology, Arthur — Arthurian mythology — turns out to be of far greater antiquity than expected.
 An origin recedes back from not just something over a thousand and maybe the best part of two thousand years, to several thousand years.
 For want of any alternative from the Welsh lexicon — the place to start a trawl of Brittonic possibilities for a derivation — Arthur is usually understood to mean ‘bear’ or ‘stone’, yet no sense whatsoever can be made of either of those meanings to pertain to the hero of Arthurian legend.
 Trying to find any place where there is significant mythology centred on the bear is a wild goose chase until you arrive in Switzerland.
-There is the ‘Celtic’ (Welsh) name for the winter solstice, Alban Arthan, but this was a late-18th century concoction by the Welsh antiquarian manuscript forger, Edward Williams (Iolo Morganwg), who devised the Arthan element from the incidental observation that the pole star was part of the ‘Little Bear’ constellation: Welsh arth + dimunitive suffix.
+There is the ‘Celtic’ (Welsh) name for the winter solstice, Alban Arthan, but this was a late-18th century concoction by the Welsh antiquarian manuscript forger, Edward Williams (Iolo Morganwg), who devised the Arthan element from the incidental observation that the pole star was part of the ‘Little Bear’ constellation: Welsh arth + diminutive suffix.

 Both the Welsh and Gaelic word for ‘bear’ is the single-syllable arth or art, which would leave the second syllable of Arthur unexplained, unless – it has been suggested – it is –(g)wr, ‘man’.
 This is dismissed in etymological investigation included in the Wikipaedia entry for King Arthur: “There are phonological difficulties with this theory — notably that a Brittonic compound name Arto-uiros should produce Old Welsh Artgur and Middle/Modern Welsh Arthwr and not Arthur (in Welsh poetry the name is always spelled Arthur and is exclusively rhymed with words ending in -ur – never words ending in -wr – which confirms that the second element cannot be (g)wr ‘man’)”.